Simon Vaughan

 Simon Vaughan (born 13 January 1970) is a British film and television producer and executive producer.
+He is known for his work in British and international television drama, including Ripper Street, War & Peace, Les Misérables and Parades End.
 Vaughan began his career as a child actor after being cast as Freddie Mainwaring in the BBC series Grange Hill.

 In 2009 Vaughan founded Lookout Point, a London-based drama production company.
-At Lookout Point Vaughan acted as CEO (and later Chairman and Joint CEO) before stepping down in January 2019, following the sale of Lookout Point to the BBC.
+Vaughan acted as CEO (and later chairman and joint-CEO) before stepping down in January 2019, following the sale of Lookout Point to the BBC.

-In 2019 Vaughan launched The Media Investment Company with BBC Studios alum Helen Jackson.
-In June 2021, the company re-launched as The Story Company announcing a new partnership with LA based Fifth Season (formerly WME/Endeavor).
+In 2019 Vaughan launched The Media Investment Company with former BBC Studios executive Helen Jackson.
+In June 2021, the company re-launched as The Story Company announcing a new partnership with LA-based Fifth Season.

-Vaughan is Chairman of The Story Works, Central London’s biggest film and television studios, occupying a 22-acre riverside site in South West London, UK.
+Vaughan is chairman of The Story Works, a film and television studio occupying a 22-acre riverside site in southwest London.

 Early life

 Vaughan was born in Kingston-Upon-Thames.
 He attended Danes Hill school in Surrey and Italia Conti Academy of Theatre Arts.
-Vaughan began his professional acting career in 1981 (aged 11) as Macduff’s son in Macbeth at the Thorndike Theatre.

-He later played Peter in the stage adaptation of The Railway Children at the Crucible Theatre, Sheffield in 1984.

-He also appeared as Freddie Mainwaring in the BBC’s long running series Grange Hill between 1987-1988.
+Vaughan began his professional acting career in 1981 (aged 11) as Macduff's son in Macbeth at the Thorndike Theatre.
+He played Peter in the stage adaptation of The Railway Children at the Crucible Theatre, Sheffield in 1984, and appeared as Freddie Mainwaring in the BBC's long running series Grange Hill between 1987 and 1988.